Top 10 Things to Do in Japan in May

 May is an absolutely delightful month to visit Japan and enjoy outdoor activities with warm and comfortable weather.
 As spring arrives, the country gets colourful with spring flowers and green.

-The beginning of May is holiday season in Japan called Golden Week and every touristic spot gets extremely packed.
+From the end of April to the beginning of May is holiday season in Japan, which is called Golden Week and every touristic spot gets extremely packed.
 So if you wish to avoid the crowds, better to visit Japan from mid May.
-(Golden Week in 2021 is from 29th April to 5th May)

 Related article:Best Things to Do during Golden Week in Tokyo